alishakalghatgi/alishakalghatgi/README.md

 ## 👩‍💻 About Me

-- 🎓 Final Year Bachelor of Engineering (Computer Science - Data Science)
+- 🎓 Final Year Bachelor of Engineering Computer Science  (Data Science)
 - ✅ Completed Data Analytics training
 - 📊 Skilled in analyzing data and creating meaningful insights
 - 💡 Passionate about solving real-world problems using data